jyates/cruise-control-wiki/2-step-verification-for-POST-requests.md

-Support for 2-step verification (aka `peer-review` for `POST` requests) has been added in [#582](https://github.com/linkedin/cruise-control/pull/582), and is available in versions `2.0.37` and `0.1.40` (see [releases](https://github.com/linkedin/cruise-control/releases)).
+Support for 2-step verification (aka `peer-review` for `POST` requests) has been added in [#582](https://github.com/linkedin/cruise-control/pull/582), and is available in versions `2.0.38` and `0.1.41` (see [releases](https://github.com/linkedin/cruise-control/releases)).

 ## Motivation
 `POST` requests enable users to perform various admin operations for cluster maintenance in Kafka clusters.
 However, if users mistype a command, it is possible to start an unintended execution (e.g. remove `broker-X` rather than `broker-Y`).

-2-step verification aims to help users verify the command they (or their peers) intend to run by letting them review requests explicitly to approve or cancel them, and enable execution of only the approved requests.
+2-step verification aims to help users verify the command they (or their peers) intend to run by letting them review requests explicitly to approve or discard them, and enable execution of only the approved requests.

 ## How can I enable 2-step verification for POST requests?
 Set `two.step.verification.enabled` config to `true` in your `config/cruisecontrol.properties`.